MichaelBehr/RBF_Neural_Network/README.md

 # RBF_Neural_Network

 From scratch RBF_Neural_Network implementation.
-Has random and Kmeans methods for cluster centre selection.
+Has both random, and Kmeans methods for cluster centre selection.
 This is part of the second assignment for ECE 657.

 ## Files